Hvass-Labs/swarmops/README.md

 exceptions are raised somewhere and if the output is of the expected data-type.
 The optimization results are not tested for correctness because these optimizers are stochastic in nature and will always give different results.
-This is discussed in more detail in test_all.py and means that you should also manually inspect the output of demo-optimize.py and demo-meta-optimize.py so as to assess whether the optimization results are satisfactory.
+This is discussed in more detail in the test_all.py file.
+This means you should also manually inspect the output of demo-optimize.py and demo-meta-optimize.py so as to assess whether the optimization results are satisfactory.